 Assign different point values based on pumpkin size or distance.

-Mark a throw line and give each participant a set number of rings to toss.
+Mark a throwing line and give each participant a set number of rings.

-Keep score or let players win small prizes based on successful tosses.
+Keep score or award small prizes for successful tosses.

 Required materials: